What is English Language Development (ELD)?

 How are students identified as English Language Learners (ELLs)?

-When a student is enrolled for the first-time in a California school district, and his/her home language is other than English, the student takes an initial English language proficiency test called the California English Language Development Test (CELDT) that tests in the domains of reading, writing, listening, and speaking.
+When a student is enrolled for the first-time in a California school district, and his/her home language is other than English, the student takes an initial English language proficiency test called the California English Language Development Test (CELDT) or English Language Proficiency Assessment for California (ELPAC) that tests in the domains of reading, writing, listening, and speaking.

 If the student passes with an overall score of 4 or 5 in all four domains, the student is classified as Initially Fluent English Proficient (IFEP), and is able to participate in the regular academic program.
 However, if the student does not have an overall score of 4 or 5 in all four domains, the student is classified as English Language Learner (ELL), and will receive dedicated instructional time in ELD.
 ELD teachers are trained to use special and specific strategies and resources to aide our ELLs.